Table of Contents

 Hi [name],

 I noticed you haven’t [taken action] yet.
-Just as a reminder, we need your submission by [date].
+Just a reminder—we need your submission by [date].

-If you have any questions, or if there’s anything you need on our end, just reach out and let us know.
+If you have any questions, or need anything from our end, just reach out.

 Thank you,